saitho/discord-doodle-bot/README.md

 * `r.yes(date: string)`: number – Number of people that are available at given date
 * `r.no(date: string)`: number – Number of people that are unavailable at given date
 * `r.maybe(date: string)`: number – Number of people that may be available at given date
+* `r.undecided(date: string)`: number – Number of people that have not voted at given date yet (only works if dates are added after they have already voted)
 * `r.yesUser(date: string)`: string[] – List of participant names that are available at given date
 * `r.noUser(date: string)`: string[] – List of participant names that are unavailable at given date
 * `r.maybeUser(date: string)`: string[] – List of participant names that may be available at given date
+* `r.undecidedUser(date: string)`: string[] – List of participant names that have not voted yet (only works if dates are added after they have already voted)

 ### date / d